BitcoinCacheMachine/BitcoinCacheMachine/cli/README.md

 ## Final notes

 Again, if you're looking for more details on the CLI, consult the actual CLI help menus!
 That's where the good stuff is documented.

+## Stack Level commands

+When you deploy BCM stacks using the `bcm stack deploy` command, certain commands MAY become available.
+For example, after you run `bcm stack deploy bitcoind`, the `bcm bitcoin-cli` command will become available.
+The BCM CLI automatically routes your CLI request to the appropriate app-level container.
+Trying running `bcm bitcoin-cli getnetworkinfo` to view bitcoind network output, or trying the `getblockchaininfo` to see where you are in the chain!
+All commands are confined to your current bcm CLI CHAIN (cm get-chain.
+If you want to start deploying mainnet infrastrcture, you can run `bcm set-chain`, and all subsequent bcm commands will target that chain.
+Note that currently, there is total data-center separation between regtest, testnet, and mainnet modes of operation.